AxerTheAxe/Axer-Neofetch/README.md

 Contains neofetch config files for **Arch**, **Debian**, and **Fedora**.

 # Neofetch Installation
+(From a non root user with sudo permissions.)
 ### Arch
 In a terminal emulator, `sudo pacman -S neofetch`
 ### Debian